Bryan Robson: Early life

-Club playing career
+Club career

 West Bromwich Albion

 Towards the end of the 1973–74 season, his second as an apprentice, Robson made his reserve team debut, against Everton reserves at Goodison Park.
 He signed a professional contract in the summer of 1974, earning £28 per week plus a £250 signing on fee.
-During 1974–75 he was a regular in Albion's reserve team, but was not selected by Don Howe for the first team.
+During the 1974–75 season, he was a regular in Albion's reserve team, but was not selected by Don Howe for the first team.
 Following Howe's departure with three matches of the season remaining, Robson was called up to the senior team for the first time by caretaker manager Brian Whitehouse.
 He made his first team debut away at York City on 12 April 1975 at the age of 18, helping Albion to a 3–1 victory.
 In the following game, his home debut, he scored his first goal for the club, in a 2–0 win over Cardiff City, and also scored in the final match of the season away at Nottingham Forest.

-During the following season, 1975–76, Robson played only sporadically.
+During the following season, Robson played only sporadically.
 He faced stiff competition for midfield places, not least from player-manager Johnny Giles, and was utilised by Giles in various positions, including centre-half, left-back and midfield.
 Albion finished third in Division Two to win promotion back to the top-flight.

 Robson experienced top-flight football for the first time during the 1976–77 season, and began to appear more regularly in the side, although he was still alternating between the positions of left back and his preferred central midfield role.
-His rapid progress was halted however, when he received the first serious injury of his career.
+His rapid progress was halted when he received the first serious injury of his career.
 Playing at left back, he broke his left leg in a tackle with Tottenham Hotspur striker Chris Jones.
-Two months later Robson made his comeback in a reserve game at The Hawthorns, but the original break was refractured in a challenge with Stoke City's Denis Smith.
+Two months later, Robson made his comeback in a reserve game at The Hawthorns, but the original break was refractured in a challenge with Stoke City's Denis Smith.
 Again he recovered, and returned to the first team in late December.
 He went on to enjoy a run in the side and scored his first professional hat-trick, in a 4–0 win against Ipswich Town on 16 March 1977.
-One month later however, he broke his right ankle in a challenge with Manchester City's Dennis Tueart, causing him to pull out of the England under-23 squad following his call-up.
+One month later, he broke his right ankle in a challenge with Manchester City's Dennis Tueart, causing him to pull out of the England under-23 squad following his call-up.